 How To Provide Your Surviving Spouse An Income For Life

-Referring to the Rollover option, you can roll over your 401(k) into a deferred annuity with an income rider while you’re alive.
+Referring to the Rollover option, you can roll over your 401(k) into a deferred annuity with an income rider while alive.
 Utilizing this method will allow both spouses to generate an income for the rest of their lives, even if the 401(k) runs out of money, solidifying any doubt in your financial situation now or in the future.

 Non-Spousal Beneficiary